66.1105, Wis. Stats.

-The following are questions municipal officials should consider before creating a TID.
-Discuss these questions with your overlying taxing jurisdictions, consultant, attorney, financial officer and developer to determine whether creating a TID is right for your community.
+Municipal officials should review the following questions before creating a TID.
+Discuss these questions with your overlying taxing jurisdictions, consultant, attorney, financial officer, and developer to determine whether creating a TID is right for your community.

 - Would the expected development occur without the use of TIF?
 Would the development occur if the project was scaled back or the timeframe pushed out?
 Did similar projects proceed without the use of TIF?
 (This is the "But for" test.)

 - How does the development in the TID fit into the overall economic picture of your municipality?
 Is the development consistent with an existing comprehensive land-use plan?
 Will the potential businesses benefit the community in the long term?

 - How does this TID benefit the property taxpayers?
 Is the total expenditure for eligible project costs feasible?
 Will the municipality be able to fund the costs before receiving the first increment?

 - Who (Clerk, Treasurer, Economic Development Coordinator) will take responsibility for the municipality's annual filing requirements